 Getting a mortgage as a taxi driver

 Self-employed taxi drivers can often find it challenging to get a mortgage, just like many other self-employed individuals.
-Regardless of how much you earn, many lenders prefer the added security offered by people in contracted employment.
-This is because they can easily prove their income with payslips.
+Regardless of how much you earn, many lenders prefer the added security offered by people in contracted employment as they can easily prove their income with payslips.

-When it comes to taxi drivers, whose income may be variable and subject to work-related expenses, many mainstream lenders simply do not have the experience or procedures to assess income and evaluate the affordability of a mortgage.
+When it comes to taxi drivers, whose income may be variable due to shift patterns, demand, and work-related expenses, many mainstream lenders simply do not have the experience or flexible procedures to accurately assess income and evaluate mortgage affordability.

 Fortunately, there are more understanding lenders out there, usually beyond the usual high-street names.
 These lenders’ underwriting procedures have the flexibility to accommodate self-employed mortgage applicants.

-To access these lenders it’s likely that you’ll need to use a mortgage broker.
-This is due to their expertise and the wide selection of lenders they have connections to.
-On top of this, some specialist lenders are not directly available to the public.
+To access these lenders, it’s highly recommended that you use a specialist mortgage broker.
+This is due to their expertise and the wide selection of lenders they have connections to, as some specialist lenders are not directly available to the public.

 How to prove your income as a taxi driver

 As a self-employed taxi driver, you won’t have the luxury of just providing payslips to a lender to prove your income.
-Instead, they will normally ask to see your business accounts.
+Instead, they will normally ask to see your official business records.

-Many lenders need to see three years’ worth of accounts to evaluate your income sustainability.
-However, there are some lenders who are willing to base their lending decisions on two years’ or as little as one year’s accounts.
+Most lenders prefer to see your business accounts (often 2-3 years' worth) to evaluate your income sustainability.
+However, there are some specialist lenders who are willing to base their lending decisions on as little as one year’s accounts.
 Normally, lenders require accounts to have been prepared or certified by a chartered accountant.

-Many lenders will also ask for your SA302 year-end tax calculation, either as well as or instead of full business accounts.
-If you’re registered as self-employed with HMRC, the SA302 shows your total declared income from all sources, and the amount of income tax and National Insurance contributions due.
+Many lenders will also ask for your SA302 year-end tax calculation (also known as a Tax Year Overview) from HMRC, either as well as or instead of full business accounts.
+If you’re registered as self-employed with HMRC, the SA302 shows your total declared income from all sources and the amount of income tax and National Insurance contributions due.

-If you’re a company director, a lender will require you to show evidence of dividend payments and retained profits.
+If you operate as a Limited Company Director, a lender will require you to show evidence of dividend payments and potentially retained profits.
+If you operate as a Sole Trader, lenders will primarily focus on your net profit as declared on your self-assessment.

-Finally, a lender will want to see bank statements to look at your expenses and income, which will help them determine your affordability.
+Finally, a lender will want to see bank statements to look at your income and outgoings, which will help them determine your affordability.
 Lenders typically will want to see at least 3 months’ worth of bank statements, although as you are self-employed this can be more.

 How much can I borrow as a taxi driver?

-When lenders are assessing your application there are many factors that will determine how much you can borrow.
+When lenders are assessing your application, many factors will determine how much you can borrow.
 Essentially, a lender will want to understand how much of a risk you are to lend to.
-The less risky you are perceived as, usually means you can borrow more.
+The less risky you are perceived as, the more you can usually borrow.

-Some factors that will present you as less risky and in turn could lead to your borrowing more include:
+Some factors will present you as less risky, and in turn could lead to borrowing more.
+These include:

 • Having a good credit history – this shows you have the ability to manage and repay borrowed finances.

-• Providing a larger than average deposit – the more money you can put down, the more likely you’ll be able to borrow.
+• Providing a larger than average deposit – the more money you can put down, the more you'll be likely to borrow.

-• Having consistent proof of income – as a self-employed taxi driver, consistent and steady levels of income shows a lender that you have the ability to consistently earn money to pay back your loan.
+• Having consistent proof of income – as a self-employed taxi driver, consistent and steady levels of income show a lender that you have the ability to consistently earn money to pay back your loan.
+Lenders understand that taxi driving income can fluctuate, due to seasonality or other factors, so they often look at your average income over 1-3 years to get a stable picture.

-On average you will be able to borrow between 3 to 5 times your annual net profit; however, as discussed, this will vary between applications.
+On average, you will be able to borrow between 3 to 5.5 times your annual net profit.
+However, as discussed, this will vary between applications.
 To get an accurate idea of what you could borrow, why not reach out today?
 Our expert mortgage advisors are on hand to discuss your situation over a free no-obligation consultation.

 How much deposit will I need?